yuriisurzhykov/KSolidHsm/README.md

     }
 }
 ```
-Note: If you 100% sure, that you don’t need service locator, because you don’t have conditions on your diagram, then you may use ServiceLocator.Empty class as a dummy object to provide to StateMachine.Abstract() constructor, just to satisfy the compiler requirements.
+***Note***: If you 100% sure, that you don’t need service locator, because you don’t have conditions on your diagram, then you may use ServiceLocator.Empty class as a dummy object to provide to StateMachine.Abstract() constructor, just to satisfy the compiler requirements.
 In other cases you must create service locator to make state machine as more testable as possible

-Coding the StateMachine
+## Coding the StateMachine
 Now, when you have everything read for state machine, i.e. you defined states, you defined service locator, after this you may define state machine class.

 Your state machine have to inherit StateMachine.Abstract() class and provide required resources to the Abstract’s constructor.